Ready to move in?

 She also said that students sometimes forget to bring formal clothes which they may need for interviews or special events.
 Since the Virginia weather can change quickly, be sure to also bring items for various weather conditions including an umbrella, raincoat, jacket/coat, and boots.

-For more tips on dorm living, check out the links below:
+For more tips on residence hall living, check out the links below: